R

 x <- 10 # Preferred method

-y = 20 # Also works, but not recommended
+y = 20 # Also works (allowed at top level)

 PI <- 3.14159